 Edit: I’ve had to “tweak” my dishwasher procedure while using this recipe just a tad, I now fill up the entire soap dispenser with the detergent and I pour white vinegar into the rinse aid area to help get the dishes sparkling.
 I no longer taste nasty chemicals on my dishes while I use them which I love.
 My only issue with the recipe is that it will harden, even if it is in an air tight container.
 I haven’t figured out what you can do to avoid that but so far I have had no issues with taking some sort of utensil and jabbing at it to break off detergent!

-*MCO is a contributing writer as part of the Thrifty Nifty Mommy Blogger Network.
-You can read more from MCO on her personal blog, Mommy’s Craft Obsession!*
+*This is a guest post from Alex.
+You can read more from her on her personal blog, Mommy’s Craft Obsession!*